Kiran7007/Interview-Preparation/README.md

 * **Java 8 Changes in Interface** [Link](https://beginnersbook.com/2017/10/java-8-interface-changes-default-method-and-static-method/)

 - **Can Interfaces to be extended?** </br>
-  Yes, an interface can extend other interfaces. it supports multiple inheritances, which means it can extend more than one interface.
-But every class which wants to use an interface must add it by keyword `implements` and using the keyword `extends` for interfaces in classes is illegal and cause compile error.
+  Yes, an interface can extend other interfaces. it supports multiple inheritances, which means it can extend more than one interface, but every class which wants to use an interface must add it by keyword `implements` and using the keyword `extends` for interfaces in classes is illegal and cause compile error.

 - **Difference between abstract and interface?** </br>
   | Interface     | Abstract class     |